juand-r/EMNLP-2019/README.md

 TellMeWhy: **Learning to Explain** Corrective Feedback for Second Language Learners.
 Yi-Huei Lai and Jason Chang

 ## Learning with Less Data

+A Little Annotation does a Lot of Good: A Study in Bootstrapping Low-resource Named Entity Recognizers

 Learning to Bootstrap for Entity Set Expansion